Rigged Configurations and Kashiwara Operators: Rigged conf igurations and the main bijection

-Here we put the vacancy number (resp. rigging) on the left (resp. right) of the corresponding row of the configuration represented by a Young diagram.
-By the rigged configuration bijection $\Phi$ (see Section \ref{sec:def_RCbijection}) the above rigged configuration $(\nu,J)$ corresponds to the following highest weight tensor product:
+Here we put the vacancy number (resp.\ rigging) on the left (resp.\ right) of the corresponding row of the conf\/iguration represented by a~Young diagram.
+By the rigged conf\/iguration bijection~$\Phi$ (see Section~\ref{sec:def_RCbijection}) the above rigged conf\/iguration $(\nu,J)$ corresponds to the following highest weight tensor product:

-\end{example}
+\end{Example}